Our terms & conditions of enrolment

 Parents agree to support their children taking a course with Wolsey Hall including:

-• Going over with their child the enrolment information emailed by their Student Progress Manager;
+- Talking through, with your child, the information emailed by their Student Progress Manager.

-• Agreeing a daily timetable to which their child can work and which will enable him/her to meet assignment submission dates;
+- Agreeing a daily timetable to which your child can work, and which will enable him/her to meet assignment submission dates.

-• Spending an appropriate amount of time discussing progress with their child.
-“Appropriate” will naturally vary with the child’s progress and learning ability;
+- Spending an appropriate amount of time discussing progress with your child.
+“Appropriate” will naturally vary depending on the child’s independence, phase of school and learning ability.

-• Seeking help from their child’s Tutors or Student Progress Manager when needed;
+- Seeking help from your child’s Tutors or Student Progress Manager when needed.

 5. Examinations and Results

-5.2 If your child or you (as an adult learner) are taking an examination course, you agree to advise us of the examination result.
+5.4 If your child is taking an examination course, you agree to advise us of the examination result.